tandeshao/tp/docs/DeveloperGuide.md

 ![UndoRedoState5](images/UndoRedoState5.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStateIndex` is at index 0, there are no previous address book states to restore.
 The `undo` command calls `Model#canUndoAddressBook()` to check if it is undoable.
-In this case, if `undo` is executed once more, return an error will be returned to the user rather than performing the undo mechanism.
+In this case, if `undo` is executed once more, an error will be returned to the user rather than performing the undo mechanism.

 </div>